 - Social Security is the major source of income for most elderly individuals.
-Nine out of 10 individuals age 65 and older receive Social Security benefits. - Social Security provides more than just retirement benefits. - Retired workers and their dependents account for 74% of total benefits paid. - Workers who are disabled and their dependents account for 16% of total benefits paid. - Survivors of deceased workers account for about 10% of total benefits paid. - An estimated 165 million workers, 94% of all workers, are covered under Social Security. - In 1940, the life expectancy of a 65-year-old was 14 years.
-Today it's 20 years. - By 2033, there will be almost twice as many older Americans as today-from 46.6 million today to 77 million in 2033. - There are currently 2.8 workers for each Social Security beneficiary.
-By 2033, there will be 2.1 workers for each beneficiary.
+Nearly nine out of 10 individuals age 65 and older receive Social Security benefits. - Social Security provides more than just retirement benefits. - Retired workers and their dependents account for 73% of total benefits paid. - Workers who are disabled and their dependents account for 14.5% of total benefits paid. - Survivors of deceased workers account for about 12.3% of total benefits paid. - An estimated 178 million workers are covered under Social Security. - In 1940, the life expectancy of a 65-year-old was almost 14 years.
+Today it is about 20 years. - By 2035, the number of Americans 65 and older will increase from approximately 56 million today to over 78 million. - There are currently 2.8 workers for each Social Security beneficiary.
+By 2035, there will be 2.3 workers for each beneficiary.